bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Challenge 7 Answer"
   alt="Example, Challenge 7 Answer." />

-Hopefully, you came up with the exact same solution that I came up with and we&apos;re able to get it to work the way I was able to get it to work.
+<p>Hopefully, you came up with the exact same solution that I came up with
+and we&apos;re able to get it to work the way I was able to get it to work.</p>

-The last challenge for this is just to apply our best practices steps that we&apos;ve learned earlier in the course.
+<p>The last challenge for this is just to apply our best practices steps
+that we&apos;ve learned earlier in the course.
 Hopefully, you can do that on your own.
-But really what we&apos;re looking to do is to put the script and do to a separate file, add the IIFE, the immediately invoked function expression closure, add the use strict directive, change all the variable declarations to const or let.
-We&apos;re using let, if the variable changes like inside the loop over here, this need to be let.
+But what we&apos;re looking to do is to put the script and do to a separate file, add the IIFE, the immediately invoked function expression closure, add the use strict directive, change all the variable declarations to const or let.</p>

+<p>We&apos;re using let, if the variable
+changes like inside the loop over here, this needs to be let.
 Then link the script to the head of the page and be sure to add the differ property inside the script tags so that it loads after the actual content of the page is loaded.
-So see if you can do all of that and then come back to the next lesson and see if you are able to get the same answers.
+So see if you can do all of that and then come back to the next lesson and see if you are able to get the same answers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-15">1.15 Challenge 8 Solution (3:35)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->